Welcome to Wisconsin

 SentryWorld Golf Course

 Opened in 1982 and designed by the acclaimed architect Robert Trent Jones Jr., this public golf course has been a jewel in the crown of Wisconsin golfing ever since.
 The course underwent a significant renovation in 2014, further elevating its status and playability.
-Spanning over 200 acres, the course is known for its lush fairways, strategic bunkering, and pristine water features that add to both the beauty and the challenge of the game.
+Spanning over 200 acres, the course is known for its lush fairways, strategic bunkering, and pristine water features that add to the game’s beauty and challenge.
 One of SentryWorld’s most iconic holes is the par-3 16th, famously known as the “Flower Hole,” which is beautifully surrounded by over 30,000 flowers.

 The Golf Courses of Lawsonia

 The Golf Courses of Lawsonia, nestled in the serene landscape of Green Lake, Wisconsin, stand as a testament to timeless golf course design and natural beauty.
-Comprising the Links and the Woodlands courses, both crafted by the esteemed architect William Langford, Lawsonia offers a golfing experience that transcends the ordinary.
-These courses offer a harmonious blend of challenging play and breathtaking scenery.
-Overlooking the stunning Green Lake, the courses provide not only a golfing challenge but also a visual feast of nature’s beauty.
+Comprising the Links and the Woodlands courses, crafted by the esteemed architect William Langford, Lawsonia offers a golfing experience that transcends the ordinary.
+These courses provide a harmonious blend of challenging play and breathtaking scenery.
+Overlooking the stunning Green Lake, the courses provide a golfing challenge and a visual feast of nature’s beauty.

 Water Sports